pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

-This section is about process applications.
-A process application is a projection into an event sourced application.
-A system of process applications can be defined with pipeline expressions that indicate how the process application of a system follow each other.
+This section discusses how to make a reliable, distributed system that is also scalable and maintainable.

 Reliability is the most important concern in this section.
-A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by a sudden termination of the process happening at any time.
-The only trick is remembering that, in general, production is determined by consumption with recording.
-In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.
+A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by infrastructure failure such as network partitions or sudden termination of operating system processes.

-This definition of the reliability of a process doesn't include availability.
-Infrastructure unreliability may cause processing delays.
-Disorderly environments shouldn't cause disorderly processing.
-The other important concerns discussed in this section are scalability and maintainability.
+Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing results.

+A "process application" is defined here as a :doc:`projection </topics/projections>` into an event sourced :doc:`application </topics/application>`.
+The state that is projected by a process application is the state of the applications that it follows.
+The projection itself is normally defined by the application's policy.
+Then, a system of process applications can be defined by indicating which application each process application follows.
+Such a system can be run in various ways.

+The trick to obtaining a reliable system, and one that can be run in various different ways, is remembering that production is determined by consumption with recording.
+That is to say, if the consumption and the recording are reliable, then the process is bound to be reliable.
+As shown below, the reliability of this library's approach to event processing depends only on counting and the atomicity of database transactions.

+Please note, the continuing existence of committed database records is beyond the scope of this consideration of reliability.

 ..
 (If we can reject the pervasive description of `distributed systems
 .. <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of